 Get A Little Cold

 Snow is wet and cold and the wind chill can be brutal at times.
 Fortunately, modern clothing technology has allowed us to venture out in even the coldest of winters.
 So, put on the sweater, the coat, the hat and the gloves and go!
 Don’t be afraid to get out.
 If you don’t have a car, then walk somewhere.
+Just be sure to dress appropriately and stay outside for an appropriate length of time.

 The fresh air is good for you in many ways.
 The negative ions in the outdoor air can help you feel less anxious and depressed.
 And, getting your body moving can burn calories and get your out of a negative rut.

-Do you sit around during the winter waiting for people to call you?
+Do you sit around during the winter waiting for people to text you?
 Well, if so, you might feel cooped up.
 If you are lonely or bored, then get your energy up and take a little initiative.
 Invite a friend out.
 If you drive, offer to take the other person.
 If you don’t, see if your mom or dad can take you out for the day.

 But, don’t sit around waiting for opportunities to come to you.
 They usually won’t because the other person is sitting on his or her couch waiting for the exact same thing.